 - Test of English as a Foreign Language (TOEFL)

-The registration and payment of fees for the College Level Examination Program, the Georgia Assessment for the Certification of Educators (classroom aides-parapro), Medical Technology Exam, and the Miller Analogies Test is accomplished through Testing Services in Building D and Student Accounts in Building D, Suite 1301.
+The registration and payment of fees for the College Level Examination Program, Medical Technology Exam, and the Miller Analogies Test is accomplished through Testing Services in Building D and Student Accounts in Building D, Suite 1301.
 The registration and payment of fees for the American College Testing, the Georgia Assessment for the Certification of Educators (teaching, counseling, administration), Law School Admission Test, Law School Admission Test, SAT, Test of English as a Foreign Language, and the Test of Essential Academic Skills V is done externally by the testing companies who set the testing and fee schedules.